Average monthly payments are $525 for new and $378 for used vehicles

 With a car payment likely to be one of your highest monthly expenses, it’s important to know what you may be able to afford before financing a vehicle for the next several years.

-Rising car prices make buying a new vehicle more challenging for many Americans and, along with increasing loan amounts, have contributed to the current trend of higher monthly payments.
-Average loan amounts are up to $31,099 for new and $19,589 for used cars, according to Experian data for the last quarter of 2017, and the average car payment is $515 and $371, respectively.
+Rising car prices make buying a new vehicle more challenging for many consumers and, along with larger loan amounts and rising interest rates, have contributed to the current trend of higher monthly payments.
+Average loan amounts are $30,958 for new and $19,708 for used cars, according to Experian data for the second quarter of 2018, and the average car payment is $525 and $378, respectively.
 So buyers are increasingly turning to longer loan durations to offset these costs and make their payment more affordable.
 New and used car loans have crept up to 69 and 64 months on average, while some new-car buyers are even taking out loans up to 96 months – a full eight years.

-Loan amount and duration are just two elements that shape the average car payment, however.
-Factors like interest rate and APR, down payment and credit score are also significant, and will help you understand what you may afford.
+Loan amount, interest rate and loan duration are not the only elements that shape the average car payment, however.
+Factors like down payment and credit score are also significant, and will help you understand what you may afford.

 How to work out an affordable car payment